MatteoBevacqua/frontendPSW/README.md

+#Front-end
-Frontend part of a train bookings system written for an exam.Realized in Flutter and transpiled in Javascript.
+This project is the corresponding frontend portion of a train bookingssystem written for an exam on web platforms.
+It's realized in Flutter and transpiled in Javascript using Flutter's web framework.